 Protect Your Goalkeeper and Investment in Goalkeeper Training: What To Bring To Goalkeeper Camp.

 Every goalkeeper needs at least two pairs of gloves.
-An overnight goalkeeper camp is 6-8 hours of training per day or 3 sessions.
+An overnight goalkeeper camp could be 6-8 hours of training per day or 3 sessions.
 That is a lot of goalkeeping; sweat and dirty; and wear and tear.
 Having two pair would give the goalkeeper a back up pair as well as the ability to rotate gloves.
-It will be important to rinse and wash the gloves at least once during the week to get the sweat and dirt out.
-The bacteria in the sweat and dirt will breakdown the latex, make the gloves smell, and make the grip less effective.
-The goalkeeper gloves that you bring to camp don’t have high end game quality.
-There are plenty of options at 50.00 – 60.00 that will have a good balance of grip and durability.
-If you are going to a college ID camp you may want to bring your A game and favorite pair of gloves.
+The goalkeeper gloves that you bring to camp don’t have high end game quality but that is choice is yours.
+Gloves are perishables and will break down with every use.
+Choose a glove based on your playing need such as turf or increased durability and budget.

 There are so many choices depending the goalkeeper’s size, playing surface, and budget.
 Goalkeepers and parents are encouraged to email or call keeperstop.com, firstname.lastname@example.org, for suggestions.

 A goalkeepers body will take a beating.
 It is important to wear goalkeeper protection that matches the session topic and temperature.
 A youth goalie during a diving session may dive 100s of times on one side.
 Without proper protection the repeated impact on the hips and shoulders can cause bruising and swelling.
 With bruising and inflamation a goalkeeper will do anything not to hurt the injury which can reinforce bad technique or have a keeper sit out a session which costs money.

 For diving sessions we recommend padded compressions shorts by Storelli.